Leo-Corporation/InternetTestCLI/README.md

 ## Contributing

-Thank you for considering contributing to InternetTest Pro!
+Thank you for considering contributing to InternetTest CLI!
 We welcome contributions from the community to help us improve and enhance this utility.

 Before you begin, please take a moment to review our [Contribution Guidelines](CONTRIBUTING.md) to understand our process and expectations.
 These guidelines cover various aspects of contributing, including reporting issues, suggesting new features, and submitting code changes.

 ### Requirements

-Before you begin contributing to InternetTest Pro, ensure that you have the following prerequisites installed:
+Before you begin contributing to InternetTest CLI, ensure that you have the following prerequisites installed:

 - Visual Studio Code or Visual Studio 2022
 - .NET 8 SDK and Runtime
 - Git

-These tools and software components are essential for building, testing, and contributing to InternetTest Pro effectively.
+These tools and software components are essential for building, testing, and contributing to InternetTest CLI effectively.
 Make sure to have them set up on your development environment before proceeding with any contributions.

 ### How to Contribute

 1. **Check for Issues:** Before starting work on a new feature or bug fix, check the [issue tracker](https://github.com/Leo-Corporation/InternetTest/issues) to see if it has already been reported or is being worked on.

-2. **Fork the Repository:** If you plan to contribute, fork the InternetTest Pro repository to your GitHub account.
+2. **Fork the Repository:** If you plan to contribute, fork the InternetTest CLI repository to your GitHub account.

 3. **Create a Branch:** Create a new branch in your forked repository for your work.
 Choose a descriptive name that reflects the purpose of your contribution.